-DEPUTIES ARREST MAN FOR BREAKING INTO TWO BUSINESSES
+DEPUTIES ARREST MAN FOR BREAKING INTO THREE HOMES

-Lexington County Sheriff James R. Metts said Tommy Lee Stubbs was arrested on arrest warrants on two counts of second-degree burglary and one count of grand larceny.
-Stubbs was being held on Tuesday, January 14 at the Lexington County Detention Center while awaiting a bond hearing.
+Lexington County Sheriff James R. Metts said deputies arrested Zachary Ray Trantham, 23, who does not have a permanent address, on three counts of first-degree burglary and one count of discharging a firearm in a dwelling.
+Trantham was being held on Monday, July 22 at the Lexington County Detention Center while awaiting a bond hearing.

 If you, or someone you know, have any information regarding any crime, you are encouraged to contact Crimestoppers.
 You could earn a reward up to $1,000.

 Anonymous tips can be submitted to Crimestoppers at 1-888-CRIME-SC.
 Texters can send anonymous tips to CRIMES (274637), and mark the beginning of the message with "TIPSC".
 Text STOP to 274637 to cancel.
 Text HELP to 274637 for help.
 Msg&Data Rates May Apply.

 DO NOT attempt to approach, detain, follow or arrest any individual based on this web site's information.
 As information becomes dated it may become less accurate.
 Because some wanted persons are being sought for crimes of violence, or are known to be armed, all wanted persons should be considered dangerous.
 If you have information regarding the identity or whereabouts of any wanted person immediately contact Crime Stoppers or notify your local law enforcement agency.Site Design & Maintenance: